 - Milk will be given out during first break.
 Please note that milk is not free to all children after reception.
 If you wish for your child to continue to receive milk please register at: https://www.coolmilk.com/.

 If you think you may be entitled to free milk please enquire at: http://www.lancashire.gov.uk/children-education-families/schools/help-with-school-costs/free-school-meals.aspx

 In Year 1, our continuous provision areas are set up and available for children to access independently to challenge and support their learning in a meaningful way.
 Although we now have structured lessons, each area is planned to suit the needs of all children and a variety of resources are always available to ensure your child is able to practise the skills and tasks which interest them.
-All children will be allowed access and free choice either when they have finished a guided activity or when as part of a guided activity where appropriate.
+All children will be allowed access either when they have finished a guided activity or as part of a guided activity where appropriate.
 Some children may spend more/less time in the given areas as they continue their development through year one based on their individual needs.